-A TIP that is connected to a testlet with images (either in text, the engagement activity, items, or picture response cards) has alternate text for the test administrator to use for students who are blind or visually impaired.
-The only exception occurs when the alternate text provides a cue to the answer (e.g., if a student is asked to identify which shape is a triangle).
-The TIP would not include alternate text that named the shapes in the response options.
-In that instance, the alternate text page would instruct, "Do not describe."
-The teacher would then rely on using objects, tactile graphics, or individual tactile representations of pictures or objects presented onscreen for those students who are unable to rely on the images on the screen.
+A TIP that is connected to a testlet with images (either in text, the engagement activity, items, or picture-response cards) has alternate text for the test administrator to use for students who are blind or visually impaired.
+The only exception occurs if the alternate text provides a cue to the answer.
+In that instance, the teacher would then rely on using objects, tactile graphics, or individual tactile representations of pictures or objects presented onscreen for those students who are unable to rely on the images on the screen.

 The TIP becomes available in Educator Portal once the testlet is assigned to a student.
 Test administrators should access and review the TIP before beginning a student's assessment and gather any necessary supports.
-The TIP can be downloaded and printed several hours or even days before the testlet is to be administered in order to have enough time to be prepared.
-With a science testlet at the Initial linkage level, the TIP usually includes pictureresponse cards that must be printed or objects that must be gathered.
+The TIP can be printed several hours or even days before the testlet is to be administered in order to have enough time to be prepared.
+For example: A science testlet at the Initial linkage level may include picture-response cards that must be printed or objects that must be gathered.

-NOTE: Best practice is to print the picture-response cards in color.

 After the testlet is submitted, the TIP is no longer available in Educator Portal.
-The TIP is a secure testing document.
-When the TIP is downloaded and printed, it must be securely destroyed after the testlet is administered.
+The TIP and the picture-response cards are secure testing documents.
+After the testlet is administered, the TIP and the picture-response cards must be securely destroyed.

-The Educator Portal User Guide and TEST ADMINISTRATION MANUAL provide more information about the TIP, including how to access a TIP and the content of a TIP.
-Sample TIPs are available on the DLM website.
+More information about the TIP, including how to access a TIP and the content of a TIP, is provided in the EDUCATOR PORTAL USER GUIDE and the TEST ADMINISTRATION MANUAL.
+Sample

+TIPs are available on the DLM website.
+Also, refer to the Science Test Tickets and TIPs in the Spring Window helplet on the DLM website.